 COPD can affect your mental capacity, emotional well-being, and physical abilities.
 Moreover, the disease can worsen dramatically at any time, which also makes it unpredictable.

 Chisholm Chisholm & Kilpatrick Can Help You with Your Long-Term Disability Claim

-It is difficult trying to manage a debilitating health condition while also filing for long-term disability benefits.
+When you become unable to work due to COPD, you must consider filing for LTD benefits.
+However, it is difficult trying to manage a debilitating health condition while also filing for long-term disability benefits.
 The long-term disability attorneys at Chisholm Chisholm & Kilpatrick understand this and want to make the process easier for you.
 We have the experience and knowledge to assist you with your claim or appeal.

-Our legal team will review your long-term disability policy, paying special attention to the definition of disability that you must prove you meet to receive your benefits included therein.
+Our legal team will review your long-term disability policy, paying special attention to the definition of disability that you must prove you meet to receive your benefits.
 We will assist you in gathering the best evidence to prove your claim.
 Moreover, we will act as a point of contact between you and your insurance company, which ensures that you will not have to directly deal with them.
 We make sure that no deadlines are missed and that your case is handled fairly by the insurance company.

 Share this Post